Traditional architecture

-Traditional architecture is the built expression of a cultural heritage transmitted across generations, it is not a singular architectural style, since it is neither defined stylistically nor by time period, but rather by its geographical or cultural context.
+Traditional architecture is the built expression of a cultural heritage transmitted across generations, but it is not a singular architectural style, since it is neither defined stylistically nor by time period, but rather by its geographical or cultural context.
 The term traditional does not necessarily mean that building forms are static, as new techniques and approaches are continuously adopted and adapted by local craftspeople.

-Distinctively from vernacular architecture, it does not exclude architect-designed or monumental buildings, but instead encompasses a wide range of structures and building types, including the vernacular.
+Distinct from vernacular architecture, it does not exclude architect-designed or monumental buildings, but instead encompasses a wide range of structures and building types, including the vernacular.

-Broadly speaking, all architectural styles can be split into two groups: traditional and modernist (which includes modernism ideological successors), this is because modernist architecture was created as the explicit opposition to the continuation of tradition and local character.
+Broadly speaking, all architectural styles can be split into two groups: traditional and modernist (which includes modernism's ideological successors); this is because modernist architecture was created in opposition to tradition.

+Revival

 Philosophy

+According to Jiri Lev a contemporary revival of traditional architecture could be seen as a pragmatic response to modern environmental, health, and housing crises.
+He maintains that architecture should be "of its place," rooted in the concept of genius loci (the spirit of a place), respecting historical context to foster community cohesion.
+He says the natural economy of traditional architecture "obtains best outcomes with minimum possible outlay of energy and resources.
+Like in nature, this fine-tuned balance usually also results in aesthetically pleasing results."
 Leon Krier argues that as a body of technical knowledge, traditional architecture and urbanism is a method of habitation in a way that is ethical, beautiful, and ecological.
 Eventually, their forms and materials, as well as their quantity, position, size and scale, will be defined by geography, climate and ecology.

-According to Jiri Lev, traditional architecture's practicality and economy, in the natural, evolutionary meaning of the word means obtaining best outcomes with minimum possible outlay of energy and resources.
-Like in nature, this fine-tuned balance usually also leads to aesthetically pleasing results.

 In context of sustainability, Steve Mouzon talks of historical and new buildings designed using the lessons of the past as the "living tradition" - a collective intelligence underpinning naturally sustainable buildings and places.

 Incorporating regional materials, techniques, craftsmanship and skills into the built environment leads to lasting cultural narratives, maintaining architectural diversity and richness.